 But marketing mix is more than just a bunch of tactics that you string together.
 It’s also a dynamic, “Complex” or maybe even “Emergent” system where the overall effect of the mix is greater than the sum of the parts.
 When you really get it right, it’s where the magic happens.
 If you’ve been a marketing practitioner for a while, and have had a major success or two, you know what I mean.

 The problem is that it’s really hard to optimize your mix if you’re just thinking about it as a list of tactics.
 You need to be able to see your whole marketing “footprint”, visualizing the relationships between its elements.
 Only then can you understand its structure, its scope, its potential, and how to leverage all of its parts to maximum effect.

 That’s where marketing “Mix Maps” on the Higher Education Marketing Periodic Table can help.

 To get a fuller description of the Marketing Principles Behind the Higher Education Marketing Periodic Table click this link.

 Here’s how to visualize your higher ed marketing mix with mix maps.

 So let’s start our explanation of Mix Maps by defining its parts, building a mix map from the ground up.

 At the foundation of a Mix Map is the Higher Ed Marketing Periodic Table.
 It provides a visualization of the general landscape of the higher ed marketing ecosystem and includes most of the different elements you might want to include in your marketing mix.
-Go here for a full description of the Higher Education Marketing Periodic Table and to get a pdf copy of it.
+Click this link for a full description of the Higher Education Marketing Periodic Table and to download a pdf of it.